This site uses analytics cookies to collect data in aggregate form and third-party cookies to improve the user experience.

 EC 08 - SUPPORT FOR A SCHOOL IN S. MARIA DE LOS CAYAPAS

 The Apostolic Vicariate of Esmeraldas (VAE) took the initiative a few years ago by launching a holistic program of technical-missionary education with the slogan "Builders of peace and development".
 The general objective is to provide young people with an integral human formation and to encourage all schools to upgrade, in particular those offering technical and professional preparation.
 The school of S. Maria de los Cayapas includes primary and secondary education as well as technical formation with a focus on agriculture.
 The school is run by the Comboni Missionary Sisters who work with a team of local lay teachers.
-It is the most isolated school of the Vicariate; it receives a subsidy from the government to cover the wages but all further expenses such as maintenance, transport, teaching materials, construction work and purchases are borne by the school itself.
+It is the most isolated educational institution in the Vicariate, it receives a subsidy from the government to cover the costs of salaries which, however, has been removed.
+The school has also to attend to all ancillary expenses such as maintenance, transport, teaching materials, construction work and purchases are borne by the school itself.
+People contribute through school fees which, however, do not cover all the costs.

 Project description

-Currently the school is attended by 278 students aged 5 to 18, belonging to the two ethnic groups, Afro-descendants and Chachi.
+Currently the school is attended by 256 students aged 5 to 18, belonging to the two ethnic groups, Afro-descendants and Chachi.
 The students come from exclusively peasant families who live on subsistence economy thanks to the land they possess in an ancestral way and of which they do not own a legal title.
 We ask all families for a small contribution to cover the expenses of the school, but we realize that the children of workers, especially those with large families, are struggling to bear the entire costs and also fail to cover the expenses of the school materials (books, notebooks, pens, etc.).
 However, no children are ever sent away; it is unthinkable to do so: nobody can be sent away just because his or her parents do not have enough money!
-The purpose of this project is to help families who cannot afford the entire tuition and school supplies.
+For this reason, the project aims to provide school supplies and necessary books to the poorest students, ensuring equal opportunities in access to educational resources.

 Objectives